sssheina/Clara-Ting/README.md

 <br>

 ## Brief overview video:
->For a brief explanation about the landing page for stylist Clara Ting, you can watch the following video.
+>You can watch a video of the landing page for stylist Clara Ting summary.
 <br>

 https://user-images.githubusercontent.com/108290460/228102230-76375ca3-fa07-40ed-a1fc-40e393097aee.mov